NASA's space shuttle operations chief heading to Virgin

 By Irene Klotz

-CAPE CANAVERAL, Florida Deputy space shuttle program manager and former flight director Mike Moses is leaving NASA to oversee operations for Virgin Galactic, the commercial spaceflight company owned by Richard Branson's Virgin Group, the company said on Tuesday.
+CAPE CANAVERAL, Fla., Oct 11 Deputy space shuttle program manager and former flight director Mike Moses is leaving NASA to oversee operations for Virgin Galactic, the commercial spaceflight company owned by Richard Branson's Virgin Group, the company said on Tuesday.

 Moses oversaw space shuttle operations during the final three years of the program, which ended this summer.